-Sign our petition to help us convince Congress and the Trump administration to eliminate the US trade deficit by fixing our overvalued dollar.
+Sign our petition to help support the legislative bill introduced by Senator Baldwin & Senator Hawley.
+Let's continue to tell Congress and the Trump administration to eliminate the US trade deficit by fixing our overvalued dollar.
 An overvalued dollar makes American goods and services less competitive in global markets.
 The Competitive Dollar for Jobs and Prosperity Act will create good jobs, rebalance trade and rebuild American prosperity.

 Skip Hartquist, President & General Counsel, Copper & Brass Fabricators Council: